Energy-Aware Collaborative Exploration for a UAV-UGV Team: Introduction

 In a related work \cite{butzke2015airgnd}, coordinated 3-D exploration by a UAV-UGV team is performed using a centralized map-merging and goal-assignment framework.
 While both robots contribute to exploration, the UAV’s energy limitation is handled operationally (e.g., forced landing when the battery is low) rather than embedded as a structural constraint within the exploration optimization.
 Goals are assigned without explicitly enforcing energy-feasible rendezvous or modeling repeated recharging cycles.
 Consequently, exploration is not formulated under an explicit energy-constrained rendezvous framework required for long-horizon missions.

-In this paper, we propose an energy-aware collaborative exploration framework for a UAV–UGV team in which both robots actively explore using tours planned under a shared time budget derived from the UAV’s flight-time constraint.
+In this paper, we propose an energy-aware collaborative exploration framework for a UAV–UGV team in which both robots actively explore using tours planned under a shared time budget derived from the UAV's flight-time constraint.
 Between consecutive tours, the UAV is recharged by the UGV.
 The key challenge is coordinating both robots so that exploration remains energy-feasible while maximizing information gain.
-To address this, we construct a density-aware layered probabilistic roadmap (PRM) that sparsely couples aerial and ground configurations via rendezvous connections, and formulate coordinated tour selection as coupled orienteering problems (OPs).
+For planning the exploration tours, we maintain a density-aware layered probabilistic roadmap (PRM) that sparsely couples aerial and ground configurations via rendezvous connections.
+We formulate tour selection as coupled orienteering problems (OPs) on the PRM: an aerial OP and a ground OP, each maximizing their robot's information gain.
+These OPs are coupled through a shared pair of start and end points that embeds the rendezvous and the flight-time constraint imposed on both tours simultaneously.
 The main contributions of this work are as follows:

 \begin{enumerate} \item A joint formulation of flight-time–constrained collaborative exploration for UAV–UGV teams that explicitly embeds a shared rendezvous mechanism into long-horizon exploration planning (Problem~\ref{prob:exploration}).